newclarity/restian/README.md

 RESTian was designed and built to support the development of **WordPress** plugins however it is intended to work with **standalone PHP** or other PHP frameworks.

-When RESTian is used with WordPress it using WordPress' built in and truly excellent set of HTTP functions.
-When using outside of WordPress RESTian uses PHP's build in CURL libraries.
+When RESTian is used with WordPress it uses WordPress' built in and truly excellent set of HTTP functions.
+When used outside of WordPress RESTian uses PHP's built-in CURL libraries.

-Given the focus of our development RESTian is likely better tested on WordPress so help in testing on non-WordPress projects will be greatly appreciated.
+Given the focus of our development RESTian it is likely better tested on WordPress so help in testing on non-WordPress projects will be greatly appreciated.

+##License

+RESTian is currently licensed via [GPL v2.0](http://www.gnu.org/licenses/gpl-2.0.html).

+###Note to contributors
+At the time of this writing we chose GPL v2.0 license but we don't actually know if that choice will limit future growth of RESTian.
+In the future we may choose to change the license or multiply license RESTian via one of the following licenses, or one that is substantially similar:

+- MIT
+- BSD
+- Apache 2.0

+Please be aware of this before you choose to contribute because by contributing you will be giving your consent to using any of these licenses and/or one that is substantially similar to one of these licenses. _(If we were OSS lawyers then we'd probably already know which one is the right to choose but hey, we decided to build things for a living instead of interpret what others previously built. :)_